-(a) Purpose.
-This section provides detailed regulations for the pre-approved redevelopment option if that option is chosen by landowners, as described in § 34-692(3).

-(b) Allowable uses.
+- (a) Purpose.
+This section provides detailed regulations for the pre-approved redevelopment option if that option is chosen by landowners, as described in § 34-692(3). - (b) Allowable uses.
 Allowable uses in the VILLAGE district are defined in Tables 34-1 and 34-2.
-If a development order is issued pursuant to § 34-692(3), the additional uses in the "Open" subgroup of Table 34-1 for the residential, lodging, office, and retail groups will be permitted on property that is subject to the development order.

-(c) Streets.
-Secondary streets shall be laid out and dedicated to the public generally in accordance with Figure 34-11 to improve circulation for vehicles and pedestrians.

-- (1) Figure 34-11 provides two acceptable options for the new network of secondary streets. - (2) Under either option, the street design must incorporate the extension of a through street from Donora Boulevard to Lovers Lane that will be permanently accessible by the public.

-(d) Plazas.
-A plaza at least 100 feet wide shall be provided between Estero Boulevard and the Gulf as a focal point for abutting buildings and as part of a prominent visual corridor to the water.

-(e) Build-to lines established.
-Build-to lines (see § 34-662) for all streets shall be 0 feet to 10 feet.

-(f) Setback lines established.
-Setback lines (see

-- § 34-662) are established as follows: - (1) For principal buildings, minimum setbacks are as follows: a.
+If a development order is issued pursuant to § 34-692(3), the additional uses in the "Open" subgroup of Table 34-1 for the residential, lodging, office, and retail groups will be permitted on property that is subject to the development order. - (c) Streets.
+Secondary streets shall be laid out and dedicated to the public generally in accordance with Figure 34-11 to improve circulation for vehicles and pedestrians. - (1) Figure 34-11 provides two acceptable options for the new network of secondary streets. - (2) Under either option, the street design must incorporate the extension of a through street from Donora Boulevard to Lovers Lane that will be permanently accessible by the public. - (d) View corridor.
+A view corridor at least 50 feet wide shall be provided between Estero Boulevard and the Gulf as a focal point for abutting buildings and as part of a prominent visual corridor to the water.
+This view corridor need not be available for public use. - (e) Build-to lines established.
+Build-to lines (see § 34-662) for all streets shall be 0 feet to 10 feet. - (f) Setback lines established.
+Setback lines (see § 34-662) are established as follows: - (1) For principal buildings, minimum setbacks are as follows: - a.
 Rear setbacks: 20 feet - b.
-Water body setbacks: see § 34-637(d)(3). - (2) For accessory structures, minimum setbacks are set forth in § 34-1171-1176.

-(g) Building frontage.
-Building frontage limits (see § 34-663) vary according to the street types designated on Figure 34-11:

-(1) For primary streets, building frontages shall be at least 50%\of the lot frontage.
-This percentage may be reduced to 35% for properties between Estero Boulevard and the
+Water body setbacks: see § 34-638(d)(3). - (2) For accessory structures, minimum setbacks are set forth in § 34-1171-1176. - (g) Building frontage.
+Building frontage limits (see § 34-663) vary according to the street types designated on Figure 34-11: - (1) For primary streets, building frontages shall be at least 50% of the lot frontage.
+This

-Gulf of Mexico provided that the open space thus created allows open views to the Gulf.

-(2) For multiple adjoining lots under single control, or for a single lot with multiple buildings, the percentages above apply to the combination of lot(s) and building(s).
+- percentage may be reduced to 35% for properties between Estero Boulevard and the Gulf of Mexico provided that the open space thus created allows open views to the Gulf. - (2) For multiple adjoining lots under single control, or for a single lot with multiple buildings, the percentages above apply to the combination of lot(s) and building(s).